frontity-demos/staticgen/content/projects/frontity.md

 twitter: frontity
 ---

-Frontity is a free and open source framework to develop WordPress themes based on ReactJS.
+**Frontity** is a free and open source framework to develop WordPress themes based on ReactJS.

-## » What is Frontity?

-**Frontity** can be explained in two different ways:
+Frontity can be seen from two perspectives:

 1. As an [alternative rendering engine for WordPress](https://docs.frontity.org/#an-alternative-rendering-engine-for-wordpress).
 1. As a [React framework to create WordPress themes](https://docs.frontity.org/#a-react-framework-to-create-wordpress-themes).